-The Tennessee College of Applied Technology - Shelbyville is an equal opportunity institution that offers employment and admission to all qualified persons without regard to race, sex, color, religion, age, national origin, handicap or veteran status.
-Students will have an employment objective and be able to benefit from training.
-Special accommodations for handicapped persons include designated handicapped parking, handicapped-equipped restroom facilities in the administration building.
-Procedures for filing grievance procedures concerning discrimination of any type can be found in this handbook.
+The Tennessee College of Applied Technology - Shelbyville is an equal opportunity institution and offers equal opportunity for employment and admission to programs to all qualified persons without regard to race, sex, color, religion, national origin, age, disability or veteran status.
+Procedures for filing grievance concerning discrimination of any type are found in the Office of Student Services.